Codyvanzandt/beautiful-jekyll/_posts/python_imports.md

 And just like chapters can contain sub-chapters inside of them, packages can contain sub-packages!

 ## Back to Imports
 Now that we know where Python code lives, it's time to get back to our original question: how do we use Python code that lives somewhere else?
+How do we **import** that code from *where it lives* into where we want to use it?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTg2MDk0NDQsLTE2NjI2NzQwNzEsMT
+eyJoaXN0b3J5IjpbMTMyMTk1Njg3MiwtMTY2MjY3NDA3MSwxOD
-gxMTk3Mjk1MCw0NzM2MjExNDNdfQ==
+ExOTcyOTUwLDQ3MzYyMTE0M119
 -->